-Though you'll be getting plenty of nutrients through your nourishing snacks and meals, you can help round out what you are getting with vitamins and perhaps some supplements.
+Though you’ll be getting plenty of nutrients through your nourishing snacks and meals, you can help round out what you are getting with prenatal vitamins and supplements.

-Ideally you should look for a vitamin that has been balanced especially to be a prenatal vitamin.
-There are many good natural brands that are hypoallergenic and fairly easy to swallow.
+Look for a vitamin that’s been balanced as a prenatal vitamin.
+There are many good natural brands that’re hypoallergenic and fairly easy to swallow.
 Some you take two or three times a day and some are made only to be taken once a day (most prescription vitamins are like this).

 You may prefer to get a prenatal vitamin taken several times daily because it allows you to spread your nutrient intake out more naturally.
-These vitamins often have higher levels of the nutrients that you need as well.
+These vitamins often have higher levels of the nutrients that you need.

-A good quality natural prenatal vitamin will also have other compounds helpful to you and your baby.
+A good quality natural prenatal vitamin also has other nutrients helpful to you and your baby.
 Choose one that contains ginger to help ease nausea and a red raspberry leaf compound to help tone the uterus.
 I recommend a prenatal vitamin with superfood ingredients to give you energy and to possibly ease nausea and other pregnancy complaints.

 Speaking of red raspberry leaf, red raspberry leaf tea is one of the best supplements you can add to your pregnancy diet.
 A cup or two a day, starting in the second trimester (many midwives recommend around 20 weeks, and many say it can be taken even earlier) helps to tone the uterus and prepare it for labor and birth.

 There are other tonic herbs that can be used as supplements during pregnancy.
 Nettles and dandelion are two such herbs.
 These herbs help to cleanse and support the liver, which is working overtime during your pregnancy.